LSUHSC-CAIPP-Core-B/CellDetection/cell_adjustor/README.md

 `split_dataset.ipynb`
 Split augumented files into train, val, test parts.

-## Labels formats
+## Labels formats etc.
 `yolo_to_xml.py` and `xml_to_tfrecord.py`
 Theese files change the format of labels to needed formats (xml, tfrecord).
+Specific params and paths might have to be adjusted depending on the dataset.

+`change_yolo_class_num.py`
+Script to change yolo class numbers in label files.